French Immersion With Jennifer

 Many say that no visit to the Languedoc is complete without a trip to Carcassonne.
 I think we’ll have to be careful about going there during the day, and especially during tourist season.
 In my experience, practically all of the tourists are gone by about 6:00 pm.
 That’s the best time to discover this medieval city and walk along the ramparts before having dinner in one of many fantastic restaurants.
 Have you heard of cassoulet?
 This is the place to try it!

-Also located at about an hour and a half drive from Béziers is Nîmes.
-The city of Nîmes is often referred to as “French Rome” because of it’s numerous Roman ruins such as the Les Arènes, La Maison Carré, and the nearby Pont du Gard.
+It only takes about an hour and fifteen minutes to reach Nîmes from Béziers by train.
+The city of Nîmes is often referred to as “French Rome” because of its numerous Roman ruins such as the Les Arènes, La Maison Carré, and the nearby Pont du Gard.
 In fact, Nîmes has more intact and wonderfully preserved Roman ruins than any other place in the former Roman Empire.
 What a treasure!
 You’ll love the big city feel after having visited smaller towns and villages.
 And you know those jeans you’re wearing?
 They’re made of denim, right?
 The fabric de Nîmes.
 This is where denim fabric was created!